Diseases & Conditions

 A periprosthetic hip fracture is a broken bone that occurs around the implants of a total hip replacement.
 It is a serious complication that most often requires surgery.

-The treatment of these fractures is often challenging because patients are older and may have thinning bone or other medical conditions.
+The treatment of these fractures is often challenging because patients may be older and may have thinning bone or other medical conditions.

 Most periprosthetic fractures occur around the stem of the metal component placed in the femur.
 Fractures of the hip socket (acetabulum) are less common.